-House Bill 487 introduces a new section, 17.573, to the Florida Statutes, which empowers the Chief Financial Officer (CFO) to invest public funds in Bitcoin.
-The bill defines Bitcoin and related terms, sets investment limits at a maximum of 10% of total funds in any account, and outlines the management and holding requirements for Bitcoin investments.
-Additionally, the CFO is authorized to loan Bitcoin to generate returns, provided that such loans do not increase financial risk.
-Taxes and fees paid in Bitcoin will be directed to the General Revenue Fund, which is required to reimburse designated funds in U.S. currency.
+House Bill 487 introduces a new section, 17.573, to the Florida Statutes, which authorizes the Chief Financial Officer (CFO) to invest public funds in Bitcoin.
+The bill defines Bitcoin and related terms, establishes investment limits of no more than 10% of total funds in any account, and outlines the requirements for holding and managing Bitcoin.
+It also allows the CFO to loan Bitcoin to generate additional returns, provided that such loans do not increase financial risk.
+Additionally, any taxes and fees paid in Bitcoin must be transferred to the General Revenue Fund, which will reimburse designated funds in U.S. currency.

 Statutes affected: